buschlab/MTB-cbioportal/README.md

 Debugging of the backend can be done by attaching a debugger to it.
 For VisualStudio Code the MSKCC provides an [example configuration](https://github.com/cBioPortal/cbioportal/blob/master/README.md#%EF%B8%8F%EF%B8%8F-debugging).

 ## License
-All code from the Data Sharing Framework is published under the [GNU AGPL v3 License](./LICENSE).
+All code from MTB-cBioPortal is published under the [GNU AGPL v3 License](./LICENSE).